nomad-cli/houston/README.md

 In a production application, you will probably want to schedule or queue notifications into a background job.
 Whether you're using [queue_classic](https://github.com/ryandotsmith/queue_classic), [resque](https://github.com/defunkt/resque), or rolling you own infrastructure, integrating Houston couldn't be simpler.

 Another caveat is that Houston doesn't manage device tokens for you.
-You can roll your own infrastructure, or use [Rack::PushNotification](https://github.com/mattt/rack-push-notification).
+For that, you should check out [Helios](http://helios.io)

 > Houston's is named for [Houston, TX](http://en.wikipedia.org/wiki/Houston), the metonymical home of [NASA's Johnson Space Center](http://en.wikipedia.org/wiki/Lyndon_B._Johnson_Space_Center), as in _Houston, We Have Liftoff!_.